 We used the borrowed money to offset revenue lost to the tax breaks for the wealthy that were championed by former president and lifelong rich kid George Bush; to allow multinationals to avoid paying their fair share of the tax burden through an array of loopholes; and to provide the billions of dollars allegedly skimmed by foreign power groups like the Karzai family.

-But the over-arching trend is that the federal governments in both Washington, D.C., and Athens, used borrowed money to live beyond their means.
-That's a similarity, not a difference.
+The over-arching trend is that the federal governments in both Washington, D.C., and Athens, used borrowed money to live beyond their means.
+That’s a similarity, not a difference.

 Now, let’s get into the inference that the implosion of the housing market was responsible for The Great Recession and continuing economic distress.
 That’s like saying a murder victim, who had been stabbed in the back 32 times with a butcher knife, died because their heart stopped beating.